 Carl V. Anderson Conservation Project Engineering Awards:

-Award of Excellence - USDA Gallatin National Forest, "Shields/Smith Drainages Aquatic Improvements"
+Award of Excellence - USDA Forest Service - Chugach National Forest, "Placer River Trail Bridge"

 It is not mandatory that an award be conferred each year.
 Conversely, the Awards Committee may recommend and nominate more than one individual or project for an award.
 Closing dates for nominations of the below awards are generally June 1st of the given year.
 Nominations are accepted from ACE members only and can be given to any member of the Awards Committee.
 Nominees are recognized and awards are distributed at the annual meeting or conference.

 Awarded annually, the Carl V. Anderson Conservation Project Awards recognize ACE members for outstanding projects in conservation engineering.

 The purpose of this design awards competition is to give recognition to those members and/or their agencies whose work, as judged by their peers and associates, best exhibits the goals and objectives of the Association of Conservation Engineers.